departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-27.md

   * date must occur on or after the actual start date
   * date must occur today or a date in the past

 _(Previously section 11.2 in Business rules v0.1 draft)_

 ### 6.4.
 Reverting works stop

 * Works stop may be reverted if
   * a PA has not been added on the same works record after the works stop was logged.

 _(Previously section 21.2 in Business rules v0.1 draft)_

 ### 6.5.
 Validity periods

 * Only applicable for works on non-traffic sensitive category 3 or 4 roads.
   * Non-traffic sensitivity is determined either by there being no traffic-sensitive designations for the works' USRN or if there are, none were selected by the promoter as applicable to the works.
 * If a works' actual start date is later than the proposed start date and within validity period, Street Manager will shift the proposed end date accordingly maintaining the same works duration as originally proposed starting from the actual start date.
-* The validity periods for each works category are as follows (includes original start date unless start date is on a non-working day, in which case it's the next working day):
+* Below are the validity periods for each works category.
+Note that the validity period is inclusive of the original start date unless the start date is on a non-working day, in which case it’s the next working day.

 | Works category | Validity period        |
 | -------------- | ---------------------- |